Sign Identifiability of Causal Effects in Stationary Stochastic Dynamical Systems: Proofs

 \subsubsection{Confounding}

 \begin{proof} We adopt the assumptions and conventions stated at the start of this section.
 Let $G=(V,E)$ be the graph of Fig.~\ref{fig:confounding}, where node $H$ is hidden.
-By Lemma~\ref{lem:no_latent_part_id_values}, any covariance matrix $\Sigma$ satisfying the following conditions renders $\alpha$ unidentifiable:
+By Lemma~\ref{lem:no_latent_part_id_values}, any covariance matrix $\Sigma$ satisfying one of the the following conditions renders $\alpha$ identifiable: